-The use of CMS such as WordPress, PrestaShop, Drupal or Joomla requires many libraries, so that a single web page can handle a lot of elements.
+The use of CMS such as WordPress, PrestaShop, Drupal or Joomla! requires many libraries, so that a single web page can handle a lot of elements.
 Internet browsers must load and read all of these elements.
-We provide recommendations on what web hosting offer to use for the above listed CMS in the following link.
+We provide recommendations on what web hosting offer to use for the above listed CMS on the product page.

-You can find more informations regarding which plan to choose from, on the following page.
+You can find more informations regarding which plan to choose from on this page.

 Step 2: Checking the PHP version

 Using the latest php version compatible with your site can impact performance significantly.
-To check if your website is compatible with the latest PHP version, you can consult the official documentation of PHP here.
+To check if your website is compatible with the latest PHP version, you can consult the official documentation of PHP.